dirceu-jr/Ruby-Vips-NDVI-and-VARI/README.md

 # Ruby-Vips NDVI and VARI

-Applies NDVI (Normalized Difference Vegetation Index) in NIR (near-infrared) orthophotos and VARI (Visible Atmospherically Resistant Index) in RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips).
+How to apply NDVI (Normalized Difference Vegetation Index) in NIR (near-infrared) orthophotos and VARI (Visible Atmospherically Resistant Index) in RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips).

 ## What is NDVI and VARI?

-Normalized Difference Vegetation Index and Visible Atmospherically Resistant Index are a simple graphical indicators that can be used to analyze remote sensing measurements, assessing whether or not the target being observed contains live green vegetation.
+NDVI and VARI are simple graphical indicators that can be used to analyze remote sensing measurements, assessing whether or not the target being observed contains live green vegetation.
+It is applied using simple algebra with the bands and in each pixel of an input image.

 The NDVI is calculated from these individual measurements as follows: `NDVI = (NIR - Red) / (NIR + Red)`

-And VARI = `(Green - Red) / (Green + Red - Blue)`
+And `VARI = (Green - Red) / (Green + Red - Blue)`

 ## What is libvips?

+libvips is a fast and open source image processing library.

-## Running it:
+## Prerequisites

 Install [libvips](https://libvips.github.io/libvips/install.html) and [Ruby](https://www.ruby-lang.org/en/).
 Then use Ruby's **gem** to install 'ruby-vips' and 'histogram' packages: